schochastics/netrankr/paper.md

 protein-protein interaction networks [@jmbo-lcpn-01].
 Even in sports, centrality is applied to rank athletes or teams [@r-wbpecnahpt-11].
 A myriad of indices have been proposed, all with differing interpretations of what constitutes a central position within a network.

-`netrankr` is build around the idea that centrality is more than just the application of indices to determine structurally important nodes.
+Although `netrankr` offers this traditional approach to network centrality, its main focus lies on alternative assessments of centrality based on partial and probabilistic rankings in networks.

+# Statement of need

+General purpose packages for network analysis such as `igraph` [@cn-ispcnr-06] or `sna` [@b-snas-08], implement the most frequently used centrality indices.

+However, there also exist dedicated centrality packages, such as `centiserve` [@jsaayga-ccrwarpca-15], `CINNA` [@amj-crpdcinna-19], and `influenceR` [@sa-istqsinn-15].
+The biggest in terms of implemented indices is `centiserve` which includes $33$ indices.
+The primary purpose of `CINNA` is to facilitate the choice of indices by visual and statistical tools. `influenceR` is a comparably small packages which implements only a few specialized measures.

+The `netrankr` package also offers the opportunity to apply more than $30$ indices, but the main focus lies on alternative assessment methods.
 Recent results suggest, that there exist a variety of partial rankings in networks which are preserved by many index based centrality rankings [@sb-sninc-15; @sb-rcsn-16; @svb-ccicurg-17].
 These partial rankings can be leveraged to assess centrality on a more general level, without necessarily resorting to indices.
-Some of the key functionalities of the package are listed below.
+Some of these methods and key functionalities of the package are listed below.

 * Compute partial rankings based on neighborhood-inclusion and other dominance relations in networks [@sb-sninc-15; @b-np-16]
 * Analyze the partial rankings using rank intervals [@pt-miposlemrp-04]
-* Calculate rank probabilities to assess the likelihood of certain rank (e.g. How likely is a certain node the most central one?) [@s-ciprrpn-18]
+* Calculate rank probabilities to assess the likelihood of certain ranks (e.g. How likely is a node the most central one?) [@s-ciprrpn-18]
 * Calculate mutual rank probabilities (e.g. how likely is a node more central than another one?)[@s-ciprrpn-18]
 * Compute expected ranks of nodes (How central do we expect a node to be?)[@s-ciprrpn-18]